hnw/php-timecop/README.md

 ## Timecop Scale

 `timecop_scale($scaling_factor)` make time move at an accelerated pace.
-It is convenient because you can reduce execution time of time-dependent unit test.
+With this function, you can emulate long-span integration test and reduce execution time of time-dependent unit test.

 ```php
 <?php